Will Duguid

-Will Duguid is a postdoctoral researcher working under Francis Juanes at the University of Victoria and leads the Chinook Salmon winter ecology component of the PSF and BC Conservation Foundation-led Bottlenecks to Survival Study.
+Will Duguid has been a postdoctoral researcher working under Francis Juanes at the University of Victoria and is now PSF senior biologist leading the Chinook Salmon winter ecology component of the PSF and BC Conservation Foundation-led Bottlenecks to Survival Study.
 He also initiated, and continues to oversee, the PSF-funded UVic Adult Salmon Diet Program.
 Will is a lifelong salmon enthusiast having worked as a recreational fishing guide and as a salmon stock assessment biologist with LGL limited, primarily in support of BC First Nations' stock assessment programs.
-He completed an MSc in crustacean reproduction and development and a PhD in juvenile Chinook Salmon marine ecology under the umbrella of PSF's Salish Sea Marine Survival Program.
+He completed an M.Sc. in crustacean reproduction and development and a PhD in juvenile Chinook Salmon marine ecology under the umbrella of PSF's Salish Sea Marine Survival Program.

 Jamieson is a Fisheries Biologist/Ecologist with a decade of experience working on fisheries conservation, restoration, and research projects on Vancouver Island and Haida Gwaii.
 Jamieson started working with the British Columbia Conservation Foundation in 2011 as a practicum student and has since developed a multifaceted portfolio, ranging from riverine and estuarine habitat restoration, stock assessment and fisheries and ecology-based research projects.
 Jamieson is passionate about incorporating new technologies into holistic stock assessment programs.
 He has expertise in research and stock assessment projects that utilize Passive Integrated Transponder (PIT) and acoustic tag technologies.
 Jamieson has implemented tag-based stock assessment programs in Comox and Meziadin lakes and is currently assessing the impacts of log booms on Chinook survival in Cowichan Bay; conducted life history investigations by combining PIT tag technology and otolith microchemistry.
 He has completed multiple projects utilizing these methods on cutthroat trout, steelhead, and Chinook salmon.